velizarn/heroku-redis-api/README.md

 ### Heroku

-You can deploy your own copy of the app using the web-based flow:
+You can deploy your own copy of the app using the web-based flow:<br />
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Click on "*Deploy to Heroku*" button above and follow the instructions: